 With close ended funds there is a predetermined investment period in place.
 Investors can only invest during the initial launch period known as the New Fund Offer (NFO). once this period is done, no new investments are accepted.

 A lot of the terms used in mutual funds can seem intimidating.
-All you have to do is spend some to understand what they mean.
+All you have to do is spend some time to understand what they mean.
 If you are serious about your mutual fund investments, knowing what each of these terms means can be beneficial in the long-run.

 Before we walk you through each step of investment in mutual funds, there are two important things we have to discuss.